D-VJAY/Flixy/README.md

 ## About this project
-FLI-XY which is an OTT platform ,is my first sort of full-Stack MERN project.
+FLI-XY is an OTT platform.

 The idea behind this project is to create a free to use OTT platform , So that anyone can access it form any where.